asanza/keithley_199/README.md

 # Building the hardware

 The hardware files are in [Kicad](http://kicad-pcb.org/) format.
-Gerber files are available.
+Gerber files are (not yet) available.

 # Building the software